 In 1456, a couple years after the execution, a retrial was made for Jean d'Arc.
 The verdict of the trial was a total acquittal and "Miss Orleans" became an official national heroin of France.
 In 1920, the Catholic Church also declared her as a saint and finally recognized the greatness of the young girl.

 Because of the style of the basilica, a combination of Neo-Romanesque influences with neo-Byzantine elements, not many Parisians will say that the structure is refined and beautiful in their eyes.
-However, over the years the basilica became wanted and popular sight in the French capital skyline.
+However, over the years the basilica became a wanted and popular sight in the French capital skyline.

 If you agree to climb more that 230 stairs to the dome of Sacre Coeur, you get to enjoy a spectacular view.
 You may buy the entry tickets to the dome in the entrance to the chapel.